netarchivesuite/netarchivesuite-docker-compose/wrs/Readme.md

 ### Access the service through the browser
-In case you just want to see that the service is up and running through the browser, you can simply go to your browser settings and add the pkcs12-file, e.g. test-client.p12.
+In case you just want to see that the service is up and running through the browser, you can simply go to your browser settings under '*Manage certificates*' and import the pkcs12-file, e.g. test-client.p12.
 You should then be able to access the Apache default site at https://localhost:10443.

 ### Certificate passwords